Wondering which are the best Lavender fields in the UK near London?

 Because it is the field with the cute red phone box!
 So English!

 It is also only 1 hour from London.
+Definitely one of the most romantic activities to do from London.

 These fields are located 15 miles from Central London at 1 Carshalton Road, Banstead in North Surrey Hills.